 Paneling can make a room look darker or outdated, but you may not always be able to remove it without damaging your walls.
 Never fear, you can still paint over your paneling for a fresh new look.
 If you want a smooth even texture, then fill in the spaces of the paneling with wood filler.
 Click here for step-by-step instructions and a how-to video.
 If you just want an update look, then you can paint right over the paneling.
 Just be sure to prime it first or use a self-priming paint.
 If the panels are covered with vinyl, speak to a professional in the paint department of your local hardware store.

-Did you know you can paint right over wallpaper?
+Did you know you can paint right over wallpaper in a mobile home?
 No need to buy a steamer and go through the arduous process of peeling off strips of wallpaper.
-Make sure there aren’t any loose pieces of wallpaper.
+So, how do you paint over a mobile home wallpaper?
+First, Make sure there aren’t any loose pieces of wallpaper.
 If there are, remove them with a utility knife.
 You will fix those areas after applying primer.
 Once the primer has dried, apply drywall compound to damaged areas.
 Sand it once it is dry, then apply another coat if necessary.
 Paint another coat of primer over the drywall compound.

 Apply caulk around the edges of the wallpaper (where the ceiling and wall meet) and around any trim.
 Tape off your room and then apply two coats of paint.
 A matte paint is recommended as it will hide any imperfections in your walls.